 An Introduction to HIPAA for Healthcare Employees

 The HIPAA Security Rule also states that security awareness training must be provided to all members of the workforce, including management.
-This must also be provided within a reasonable period of time after a person joins the workforce.
+This must also be provided within a reasonable period of time after a person joins the workforce and should be an ongoing program of security awareness rather than a one-off event.

 Is HIPAA Training Required Annually?

-Training needs to be reinforced.
-If you were only to provide training once, bad habits would creep in over time and certain aspects of the HIPAA training may be forgotten, which increases the risk of accidental HIPAA violations.
-The text of HIPAA is not so clear about the required frequency of refresher training sessions, as this is left to the discretion of each covered entity.
+If Covered Entities were only to provide training once, bad habits would likely creep in over time and certain aspects of the initial HIPAA training may be forgotten, which increases the risk of accidental HIPAA violations.
+The text of HIPAA does not mention refresher training; and although industry experts suggest annual refresher training is a best practice to support HIPAA compliance, the actual frequency is at the discretion of each Covered Entity.

 HIPAA does not specify how much training is required nor the length of training sessions.
 Training sessions should be long enough to cover all aspects of HIPAA that are appropriate to an individual’s role and responsibilities.

 HIPAA also does not specify the format training should take.
-It is perfectly acceptable for computer-based training to be provided to the workforce, and this may be the preferred option for healthcare providers.
+It is perfectly acceptable for computer-based training to be provided to the workforce, and this may be the preferred option for most Covered Entities.
 Modular online training programs are ideal, as they have concise modules covering various aspects of HIPAA.
-These modules can be completed as and when healthcare employees have time available, and are easy to incorporate into busy workflows.
+These modules can be completed as and when employees have time available, and are easy to incorporate into busy workflows.
 If online training is provided, a log should be kept as proof that each individual has successfully completed each training module.

 Hitting the Security Awareness Sweet Spot

 The HIPAA Security Rule requires security awareness training for the workforce, which should be provided at the start of employment and periodically thereafter.
 Periodic training sessions should be guided by a risk assessment and the threat level.
-It used to be sufficient to provide the workforce with an annual security awareness training session to reinforce cybersecurity best practices and to raise awareness of the main threats to ePHI.
+Due to the constantly evolving threat landscape, it is not sufficient to provide annual security awareness training session to reinforce cybersecurity best practices and to raise awareness of the main threats to ePHI.

 The number of healthcare data breaches being reported to the HHS’ Office for Civil Rights has skyrocketed in recent years, and there is no sign of the attacks slowing.
 The healthcare industry is extensively targeted by cyber threat actors due to the high value of healthcare data, the extent to which healthcare providers rely on patient data, and the ease of conducting attacks on healthcare organizations.

-Ideally, the security awareness program should be continuous and should incorporate regular security reminders with more frequent training sessions.
+Attackers are adopting new tactics, techniques, and procedures (TTPs) to bypass security solutions and fool healthcare employees into installing malware, ransomware, or disclosing account credentials.
+Therefore, a security awareness program should be continuous and incorporate regular security reminders with more frequent training sessions.
 Twice yearly or quarterly refresher training sessions are recommended, and it is also worthwhile considering conducting an ongoing phishing email simulation program.
 Phishing remains the primary way that hackers gain a foothold in healthcare networks.

 Security awareness training sessions should focus on the threats that employees are likely to encounter, and to provide training to help them identify and avoid those threats.
 Training sessions will help to condition employees to stop and think before taking any action on their computer that could give hackers access to email accounts, healthcare networks, medical devices, and the ePHI stored on those systems.